Why Performative Luxury Is Out—and Designing Legacy Is In

 Scale through Systems, Not Status

-Practical example: Replace a high-profile “exclusive cohort” promo with an ongoing “Legacy Circle” micro-cohort—limited seats, rotating membership, peer-led projects, and cumulative community wisdom.
+Practical example: Replace the high-profile “exclusive cohort” promos with ongoing “Legacy Circle” micro-cohorts.
+Offer limited seats, rotating membership, peer-led projects, and cumulative community wisdom.

 Why it matters: Systems that evolve increase impact; static showcases fade fast.